AlexiosProdanas/AlexiosProdanasPortfolio/README.md

-# My Portfolio Website
+# Data Analyst Portfolio
-Welcome to my GitHub repository for my personal portfolio website!
-This website showcases my projects, skills, and experiences in one place.
-It's designed to provide visitors with an overview of who I am and what I do
+Welcome to my GitHub repository for my data analyst portfolio website!
+This website is a platform to showcase my data analysis projects, skills, and experiences.
+It's designed to provide visitors with insights into my data analysis work.

-Portfolio
+Skills
+I have experience in the following data analysis skills:

+Data Cleaning and Preprocessing
+Exploratory Data Analysis (EDA)
+Data Visualization
+Statistical Analysis
+Machine Learning
+Data Interpretation and Reporting